erindelaney/trilight/README.md

 Program not working:
-- Make sure libraries files are up to date (Especially colors.h)
+- Make sure libraries files are up to date (particularly colors.h)